ZacharyWesterman/paisley/README.md

 A Paisley script may consist of a series of comments, statements, and commands.
 - Single-line comments begin with a `#` character and continue to the end of the line.
 - Multi-line comments begin with `#[[` and continue until `#]]` is reached, or the end of the file.
-- There are 5 types of statements: conditionals (if/else/elif/match/try), loops (for/while), variable assignment, subroutines, and miscellaneous statements (return/break/etc).
+- There are 5 types of statements: conditionals (if/else/elif/match/try), loops (for/while), variable assignment, function definitions, and miscellaneous statements (return/break/etc).
 - Any text that is not a keyword or otherwise part of a statement is considered a command.
 More on that later.

 Before continuing, note that commands do not have to be hard-coded.
 You can put expressions in them, such as